top of page

 Each year on April 15th, Major League Baseball honors Jackie Robinson—the man who broke the color barrier in professional baseball.
 But Jackie Robinson Day is about more than sports.
 It’s a reminder of what happens when the law fails to protect the dignity of workers and what justice looks like when it finally begins to correct that failure.

-As a civil rights symbol, Jackie Robinson endured relentless discrimination—on and off the field.
-His struggle wasn’t only athletic.
+As a civil rights symbol, Jackie Robinson endured relentless discrimination—both on and off the field.
+His struggle wasn’t just athletic.
 It was a fight against the entrenched injustice of workplace discrimination in its most public form.
-Robinson’s entry into Major League Baseball in 1947 wasn’t just a breakthrough in athletics; it was a challenge to segregation in one of the most visible arenas of American employment.
+Robinson’s entry into Major League Baseball in 1947 didn’t just mark a breakthrough in athletics; it challenged segregation in one of the most visible arenas of American employment.

 Apis Law strives to promote civil rights in the workplace.
 Read about employment civil rights here.

 At the time of Robinson’s debut, there were no federal laws that protected workers from race-based discrimination.
 Title VII of the Civil Rights Act—prohibiting discrimination based on race, color, religion, sex, or national origin in employment—wouldn’t exist for another 17 years.
-Jackie Robinson worked without legal recourse, knowing that any retaliation, abuse, or exclusion he suffered would go unchecked by the courts.
-That’s not just unjust—it’s unthinkable today.
+Jackie Robinson worked without legal recourse, acutely aware that any retaliation, abuse, or exclusion he faced would go unchecked by the courts.
+That isn’t just unjust; it’s unthinkable today.

 But let’s be honest: racial discrimination in employment didn’t disappear with Title VII.
 It evolved.